MomenMamdouh/Let-s-Monitor/README.md

-# YAMon-v3
+# Let's Monitor
 Repository for a modified working version of YAMon-v3

 Modifications over the original software:

 - The ability to install YAMon-v3 as a service on all Entware-supported routers, this option is available in the advanced mode only.
 - YAMon-v3 is working using local css & js files now.
+- Minor fixes.

 # License